-The example below defines two differents execution modes in your web.xml file: production (the default value) and DevelopmentMode.
+The example below defines two different execution modes in your web.xml file: production (the default value) and uat (for "user acceptance testing").
 For each mode, we list the modules we want to load.
-If we use JVM System property declared in the example above, the DevelopmentModeModule module will be loaded.
+If we use JVM System property declared in the example above, the UatModeModule module will be loaded.

 Segregating Applications Into Folders

 In many cases where Tapestry is being adopted into an existing web application (possibly written in Tapestry 4 or some other framework), it is nice to segregate the Tapestry application into its own folder, to avoid conflicts with the existing application or servlets.